We extend a warm welcome to the website relating to the GB7SF D-Star Repeater, based in Sheffield within the UK.

 Why not visit your Radio club web site at www.sheffieldarc.org.uk And see what we get up to and it would be nice to see you there on Monday Nights Club Meetings we hold our meeting from 7.00 pm till around 9.30pm, We have good talks and a full working radio shack for all our Members and visitors to work, We are a club working for a better Future in Amateur Radio

-Hi to all our visitors’ and Users I would just like to make you all aware the cost of running GB7SF or any dstar repeater Here is a costing for running of GB7SF for one year , This cost is without the Repeater cost and electric this is just for the internet to run GB7SF on the gateway, so you as users can talk to other station around the world, any time you like Internet Cost for running the repeaters are £625 pr Year, GB7SF is on a high speed connection and as been for the last 5 years GB7SF as been running for 5 years now so . . . → Read More: Running Cost for GB7SF
+Hi to all our visitors’ and Users I would just like to make you all aware the cost of running GB7SF or any dstar repeater Here is a costing for running of GB7SF for one year , This cost is without the Repeater cost and electric this is just for the internet to run GB7SF on the gateway, so you as users can talk to other station around the world, any time you like Internet Cost for running the repeaters are £625 pr Year, GB7SF is on a high speed connection and as been for the . . . → Read More: Running Cost for GB7SF

 working a station on a event for SARC